-- Kinesthetically and verbally reviewing vocabulary in all lessons - Displaying vocabulary in books and the school environment - Encouraging a rich use of vocabulary in learning - Promoting correct terminology - Explicitly review and consolidate previous vocabulary learned - Use of 'Knowledge Organisers' to support learning
+- Kinesthetically and verbally reviewing vocabulary in all lessons - Displaying vocabulary in books and the school environment - Encouraging a rich use of vocabulary in learning - Promoting correct terminology

 Science curriculum planning:

 We use the National Curriculum (2014) as the basis for our planning in science, building on the EYFS Curriculum.
 We ensure that there are opportunities for children of all abilities to develop their skills and knowledge in each unit, and we plan progression into the scheme of work, so that the children are increasingly challenged as they move through the school.
 This is further enhanced by theming units studied to enable children to make connections between units of study.